Almondell Viaduct: History

-On the 13th February 1880, the viaduct was the site of a significant railway accident, when an axle broke on one of the rear wagons, derailing two wagons and the guard's van were off the bridge and into the River below, and tragically killing two guards and a telegraph boy.
+On the 13th February 1880, the viaduct was the site of a significant railway accident when an axle broke on one of the rear wagons, derailing two wagons and the guard's van, which fell off the viaduct into the River below, tragically killing two guards and a telegraph boy.

 Due to the resulting damage to the structure, the viaduct underwent significant repairs and was possibly even rebuilt.
-Many secondary sources for this reason appear to report the build year as 1885, whereas this was most likely the year it was reopened.
+Perhaps for this reason, many secondary sources appear to report the year of construction as 1885, whereas this was most likely the year in which it reopened.

 The viaduct closed permanently to railway traffic in 1959, and all the rail tracks as well as adjoining Goods Sheds were subsequently removed.

 The structure was Category B listed in 1971.

 It now lies within the Almondell and Calderwood Country Park, providing a convenient and scenic footpath and cycle path over the Almond gorge, while connecting the villages of East Calder, Pumpherston and Uphall Station.